-During 2017, one of the three trusts was dissolved after the debt was fully paid.
-The remaining loan balance and related allowance for loan losses were transferred to Discover Bank upon dissolution of the trust.
+During 2018, the Company exercised its option to accelerate the repayment of remaining outstanding securities, fully repaying the debt on one of the trusts.
+Currently there is one trust from which issued securities remain outstanding to investors.
 Principal payments on the long-term secured borrowings are made as cash is collected on the underlying loans that are used as collateral on the secured borrowings.
-The Company does not have access to cash collected by the securitization trusts until cash is released in accordance with the trust indenture agreements.
-Similar to the credit card securitizations, the Company continues to own and service the accounts that generate the student loan receivables held by the trusts and receives servicing fees from the trusts based on either a percentage of the principal balance outstanding or a flat fee per borrower.
-Although the servicing fee income offsets the fee expense related to the trusts and thus is eliminated in consolidation, failure to service the transferred loan receivables in accordance with contractual requirements could lead to a termination of the servicing rights and the loss of future servicing income, net of related expenses.
+The Company does not have access to cash collected by the securitization trust until cash is released in accordance with the trust indenture agreement.
+Similar to the credit card securitizations, the Company continues to own and service the accounts that generate the student loan receivables held by the trust and receives servicing fees from the trust based on a percentage of the principal balance outstanding.
+Although the servicing fee income offsets the fee expense related to the trust and thus is eliminated in consolidation, failure to service the transferred loan receivables in accordance with contractual requirements could lead to a termination of the servicing rights and the loss of future servicing income, net of related expenses.

-Under terms of all the trust arrangements, the Company has the option, but not the obligation, to provide financial support to the trusts, but has never provided such support.
-A substantial portion of the credit risk associated with the securitized loans has been transferred to third parties under private credit insurance or indemnification arrangements.
+Under terms of the trust arrangement, the Company has the option, but not the obligation, to provide financial support to the trust, but has never provided such support.
+A substantial portion of the credit risk associated with the securitized loans has been transferred to a third party under an indemnification arrangement.

-The carrying values of these restricted assets, which are presented on the Company's consolidated statements of financial condition as relating to securitization activities, are shown in the table below (dollars in millions):
+The carrying values of these restricted assets, which are presented on the Company's consolidated statements of financial condition as relating to securitization activities, are shown in the following table (dollars in millions):

 December 31,

-2017 2016
+2018 2017

-Restricted cash \$ 55 \$ 72
+Restricted cash \$ 12 \$ 55

-Student loan receivables (1) 762 1,390
+Student loan receivables (1) 363 762

-Allowance for loan losses allocated to securitized loan receivables (1) (27)

-Net student loan receivables 762 1,363

-Carrying value of assets of consolidated variable interest entities \$ 817 \$ 1,435
+Carrying value of assets of consolidated variable interest entities \$ 375 \$ 817